carynewfeldt/btconnector/README.md

 <pre>$ npm install</pre>

 * You will see a number of node modules being installed to your system

-* Now test the bluetooth connection to the device
+* To test the bluetooth connection to a number of devices
 * Call the node advertisement-discovery.js file to connect to all bluetooth devices in your vicinity

 <pre>